Kulicke & Soffa Industries (KLIC)

 Share Repurchases

-- Kulicke & Soffa (KLIC) completed its $800 million share repurchase program in December 2024, which had been initiated in fiscal Q4 2017.
-Under this program, approximately 22.7 million shares were repurchased at an average price of $35.25 per share.
+- Kulicke & Soffa completed an $800 million share repurchase program on December 2, 2024, which had been initiated in its fiscal fourth quarter of 2017.
+Under this program, approximately 22.7 million shares were repurchased at an average price of around $35.25 per share.

-- A new $300 million share repurchase program was authorized in November 2024, set to begin after the completion of the prior program.
+- A new $300 million share repurchase program was announced on November 13, 2024, intended to commence upon the completion of the prior program.

 Share Issuance